nginnever/Storj-ERC20-Token/README.md

 ### Token Contract Information

-- Symbol: `SJCX` // To be finalized
+- Symbol: `STORJ` // finalized
-- Name: Storjcoin X
+- Name: Storj Token // to be finalized
 - Address: `0x3dc796ae45d60410a3a2012cbafe591c11210c7b`
 - Decimal places: 8 // Aligns with bitcoin not the 18 in ethereum
 - Total supply: 500,000,000